 Creating New Standards

 The development of new STAR standards is a member-driven process, open to input from any STAR member representative at any time.
 When a new idea or project is proposed, it’s reviewed by the Executive Director and the Technical Steering Committee (TSC) to ensure alignment with STAR’s strategic goals and technical roadmap.
+STAR publishes new standards as soon as they are approved.
+New standards are communicated to the membership via email and the industry-at-large via press releases and social media.

 Once a project is approved, technical resources can be allocated, prioritized, and set in motion.
 The process begins with the Enterprise Data Architect creating a project in the Jira platform, where all relevant documents and background materials are attached.